Huawei's CFO wins Canada court fight to see more documents related to her arrest

 Meng's legal team has contested her extradition in the Canadian courts on the grounds that the United States is using her extradition for economic and political gain, and that she was unlawfully detained, searched and interrogated by Canadian authorities acting on behalf of the U.S. Federal Bureau of Investigation (FBI).

+Meng's extradition hearing will begin on Jan.
+20, 2020, in a federal court in Vancouver.

-(Reporting by David Kirton in Shanghai and Moira Warburton in Toronto Editing by Denny Thomas and Matthew Lewis)
+(Reporting by David Kirton in Shanghai and Moira Warburton in Toronto Editing by Lisa Shumaker and Matthew Lewis)

 ((denny.thomas@thomsonreuters.com; +1 416 687 7697; Reuters Messaging: denny.thomas.thomsonreuters.com@reuters.net))